Vietnam national under-23 football team: 2021 Southeast Asian Games

-Due to the pandemic, the 2021 Seagames hosted by Vietnam, were postponed to 2022.
+Due to the COVID-19 pandemic, the 2021 Seagames hosted by Vietnam, were postponed to 2022.
 Playing in front of their home fans, Vietnam would successfully defend their Seagames title, as coach Park Hang-seo in his last tournament for the u23/Olympic team, led the nation to their 2nd straight gold medal.

-Vietnam began their campaign in the 31st Seagames with a comfortable win over Indonesia 3-0.
-They failed to breakthrough in the second match, as Vietnam were held to a draw against the Philippines by a score of 0-0.
-Vietnam would bounce back and win both their last group matches against Myanmar and Timor-Leste to advance to the knockout stage.
-Vietnam would narrowly defeat Malaysia in a thrilling semi-final match that went to extra time, to advance to the Final.
-Facing their biggest rivals Thailand, an 83rd minute winner by Nhâm Mạnh Dũng erupted the Mỹ Đình National Stadium in cheers as Vietnam won back to back gold medals in the Seagames football tournament.
-Vietnam would end their campaign with 0 goals allowed, a SEA Games record, as coach Park Hang-seo exits the Under 23/Olympic team in style.
+Vietnam began their campaign in the 31st Seagames with a comfortable 3–0 win over Indonesia.
+However, they failed to breakthrough in the second match, as Vietnam were held to a draw against the Philippines by a score of 0-0.
+Vietnam was bounce back and win both their last group matches against Myanmar and Timor-Leste to advance to the knockout stage.
+Vietnam was also narrowly defeat Malaysia in a thrilling semi-final match that went to extra time, to advance to the Final.
+Facing their biggest rivals Thailand, an 83rd-minute winner by Nhâm Mạnh Dũng erupted the Mỹ Đình National Stadium in cheers as Vietnam won back to back gold medals in the Seagames football tournament.
+Vietnam ended their final match with 0 goal conceded, a SEA Games record, before coach Park Hang-seo exit the Under 23/Olympic team.